cicyinc/yichuchen-portfolio/final_project_YichuChen.md

 - The Hill: https://thehill.com/opinion/immigration/515126-covid-19-include-immigrant-families-and-children-in-relief-effort
 - American Psychological Association: https://www.first5california.com/en-us/services/immigrant-family-resources/

+Based on the data I found, I will reorganize the data from various sources to recreate my visualizations.
+I plan to pick red as my themed color and build all my visulizations based on the color.
+Since some of the sources here contain raw data, I also hope to condense the dataset so I can mainly focus on the recent data within the past five years.
+I intend on deriving my contents and visualizations from here meanwhile I will also do more research along the way.

 ### Method and medium

+To complete my final project, I plan to conduct further research on the educational problem for children from low socio-economic status backgrounds in the United States.
+After I finished collecting all the data that I plan to use, I will clean and compile it into one google sheet.
+On the other hand, I also hope to pitch my story and showcase my story arc to two of my friends.
+Similar to the procedure from the last assignment, I wish to get some feedback for my story so I can make sure that my audience can better understand my message.
+After hearing their feedback, I will rearrange some parts so my story could be more cohesive and engaging.

 To design my visualizations based on the data that I collected, I will mainly rely on using Flourish and Tableau.

-I will use Shorthand, this is also the platform I will present my work on.
+After I finished working on my visualizations, I plan to use Shorthand as the platform to present my work.
+I think Shorthand will be an appropriate platform to use since it allows me to showcase my data visualizations and persuasive images in a appealing way.
+Moreover, since I wish to use my work to increase public awareness on the current educational issues, I could also share my Shorthand links on social media after my work is finished.